 - This taller cabinet could also work if you leave out one of the shelves.
 Plus, it’s a super cute pink!

-If you want to make your own Kitty Litter Box Cabinet using an IKEA Cabinet Hack, I’m sharing my full printable tutorial below, but first, you’re going to need a few supplies:
+If you want to make your own Kitty Litter Box Cabinet using my IKEA Cabinet Hack, the full printable tutorial is below, but first, I’m going to go over the supplies and step-by-step instructions.

 - IKEA Cabinet